GroupNorm

 Dataset 2 (GroupNorm) 0.2620 0.3761

-From my own experiments whose model essentially are RetinaNet from Detectron library, GroupNorm indeed helps to improve the performance of detection models (+8% on recall and precision, of course, after setting the corresponding thresholds) on two COCOesque datasets.
-However, adapting GroupNorm to mobile frameworks may be difficult, some don’t support this layer and we have to write our own CPU/CUDA code.
-Another workaround is to stick to BatchNorm, use smaller image size to train and increase the batch size.
-AffineChannel is another choice.
-It is relatively good and easily to merge into the conv layer in order to save the memory.
+From my experiments using RetinaNet from the Detectron library, GroupNorm indeed improves detection model performance (+8% on recall and precision after tuning thresholds) on two COCO-esque datasets.
+However, adapting GroupNorm to mobile frameworks can be challenging—some don’t support this layer, requiring custom CPU/CUDA implementations.
+One workaround: stick with BatchNorm, use smaller image sizes during training, and increase batch size.
+AffineChannel offers another option—it’s relatively effective and easy to fuse into the conv layer to conserve memory.

 Nonetheless, GroupNorm is only used in the FPN layers in all settings.
 I wonder what happens if I replace all AffineChannel or Spatial BatchNorm by GroupNorm, even on the backbone.
 I will put the results soon (If I have time to do such experiments).